Samson (Handel): Musical features

 Samson is richly orchestrated by the standards of its day, calling for strings, two oboes, two bassoons, two horns, two flutes, two trumpets, timpani and continuo instruments.

 Handel's characterisation through music is evidenced throughout the work, not only in the music for soloists such as Delilah's would-be seductive aria with alluring violins or in the swagger of Harapha's music, but also in the choruses, with the solemn gravity of the Israelites' music sharply contrasted with the hedonistic carefree choruses with added horns for the Philistines.

+Later uses

+The aria "Let the Bright Seraphim" was sung by Kiri Te Kanawa during the wedding of Prince Charles and Lady Diana Spencer.